babsgosgens/idiomatic-css/README.md

 * If using a preprocessor, abstract common code into variables for color, typography, etc.

+### Additional Resources
+Include the part under 'Organization' from this resource: http://www.louddog.com/2008/create-maintainable-code-with-a-css-styleguide/

 <a name="build-and-deployment"></a>
 ## 8. Build and deployment